er-knight/Daily-Coding-Problem/Collection/Problems/Problem 30.md

 **3 units of water can be stored at index 1, 2 unit at index 2 and 3 units at index 4, total 8 units of water can be stored.**

 ### Approach:
-- **pre-compute the highest bar on the left and right of every bar in linear time.**
+- **Pre-compute the highest bar on the left and right of every bar in linear time.**
 - **Use these pre-computed values to find the amount of water in every array element.**

 ### Solution | Python